miurahr/pyppmd/README.rst

 WARNING
 -------

-* There is several known issues for PPMd8 Decoder that sometimes break resulted output, wrong EOF status detection, and deadlock when setting some parameter combination.
+* There is several known issues for the decoder that breaks resulted output, wrong EOF status detection, and deadlock when setting some parameter combination.
+  You are recommended to use v0.18.x and later.

+* When use it on MSYS2/MINGW64 environment, you should set environment variable ``SETUPTOOLS_USE_DISTUTILS=stdlib``

 Copyright and License
 ---------------------